jlylui/emboldened/README.md

 ### Database Management: pgAdmin

-pgAdmin(https://www.pgadmin.org/download/) is an Open Source administration and management tool for the PostgreSQL database.
+[pgAdmin](https://www.pgadmin.org/download/) is an Open Source administration and management tool for the PostgreSQL database.
 It includes a graphical administration interface, an SQL query tool, a procedural code debugger and much more.

 Create server connection in pgAdmin on `localhost` port `5432`, username, password and database name are defined in [./docker-compose.yaml](./docker-compose.yaml) to manage the database.

+## Deploy to GitHub Pages: Static View
+Currently project can be deployed to GitHub Pages providing a static view of the website.

+Run:
+`npm run deploy`

+This command export the static pages to `gh-pages` branch, see [./package.json](./package.json) for details.
+The file [next.config.js](./next.config.js) is configured to export path map and project name is added as a prefix to url path.
+A [wrapper for Next.js Link component](./components/Link.js) is created to use the prefix in href.
+For images the url is also prefixed with the project name, see [Layout header backgroundImage](./components/Layout.js).